For community workers

 If a customer doesn’t pay their energy or water bill, it may be recorded on their credit report if it’s $150 or more and at least 60 days after the due date.

-Contact us for more information about when defaults can listed with a credit reporting agency.
+Contact us for more information about when defaults can be listed with a credit reporting agency.

 Read more about credit reporting on the Office of the Australian Information Commissioner website.